Cinnamon Roll Bites

 • Add the eggs, butter and sugar.
 Mix until combined.
 1 large egg , ¼ cup salted butter, ¼ cup granulated sugar

-• Add in salt and flour.
+• Add in salt and 2 cups of flour.
 Mix using the beater blade just until the ingredients are barely combined.
 Allow the mixture to rest for 5 minutes so the flour has time to soak up the liquids. ½ teaspoon salt, 2 ¼ cups all-purpose flour

 • Scrape the dough off the beater blade and remove it.
 Attach the dough hook.